czurnieden/primesieve/README.md

 </dd>
 <dt><code>grow(amount)</code></dt>
 <dd>
 Grows the prime sieve by the amount <code>amount</code>.
-It just builds a new primesieve with a different limit (if higher then the already existing limit) for now.
+It just builds a new prime sieve with a different limit (if higher then the already existing limit) for now.
 Mostly used internally.
 <br>